-Snap's shares slide 3 percent in premarket trading as lockup ends
+Snap's shares slide as IPO lockup ends

 The company's stock has been dragged lower by investor concerns about user growth and waning confidence in its ability to eventually turn a profit.

-Reporting by Megan Davies; Additional reporting by Lance Tupper; Editing by Bernadette Baum
+Reporting by Megan Davies and Sinead Carew; Additional reporting by Lance Tupper; Editing by Bernadette Baum